10/30/2025

 Download the full report, including comprehensive CISO Survey findings and detailed company profiles, at lsvp.com/cyber60.

-Unless otherwise indicated, the inclusion of any third-party firm and/or company names, brands and/or logos does not imply any affiliation with these firms or companies.
+The views expressed are those of the authors and do not necessarily represent the views or opinions of Lightspeed.
+Other market participants could take different views.
+Unless otherwise indicated, the inclusion of any third-party firm and/or company names, brands and/or logos are for representational purposes and does not imply any affiliation with these firms or companies and also does not imply their endorsement of the views expressed by the authors.

 Lightspeed Possibility grows the deeper you go.
 Serving bold builders of the future.